cm-smith/MIMIC-Multitask-Learner/README.md

 ## Running the code

-Note all scripts were run using Google Colab.
+Note all scripts were run using Google Colab (See our Colab codes here: `MIMIC_Multitask_Learner.ipynb`).
 For this reason, we do not track environment variables such as package versions.

 - **Process MIMIC data:** `python preprocess.py`
     - At the start of the file, specify where the MIMIC files are (`ROOT`) and the subdirectory within this location where the processed data will be saved (`PROCESSED_DIR`).
 Make sure to create the latter before running the script.